pphili/group-theory-projections/README.md

 The output will be a series of files each named `'proj'+labels[i]+'.OUT'` for the different elements of `labels`, each one representing a projected state written out in the same convention as the input state.
 In the default case the output will be four files each representing a different basis state of the \Gamma_8 representation of the tetrahedral double group.
 More specifically, the four output states will be the heavy-hole and light-hole states at the \Gamma point of GaAs.

 ### matelems.py
 This module can be used to compute the matrix elements of position, momentum, spin and angular momentum between two states defined on a grid in real space.
+The methods provided here output matrix elements associated with the states directly output from the projection operators.
+We note that in general, the projection operators output basis states with an overall phase that may need to be accounted for when computing matrix elements.

 `psi(coords , wf)`
 creates a `psi` object with coordinates `coords` and spinor at each coordinate determined by `wf`. `coords` is a list of lists, while `wf` is a list of numpy arrays.
 We take here the coordinates to be uniformly spaced. `dV` contains the volume element determined from the coordinates spacing to be used for numerical integrations.